 The Library’s purpose is to serve as the hub of learning and research for the students and staff of Labette County High School.
 In today’s information age, the Library’s physical holdings are supplemented with online databases, periodicals, and an interlibrary loan service.
 The library also houses a media room that contains supplies for both students and staff to use.
 Students are allowed to check out books for a period of two weeks.
 It is their responsibility to return the book within that time frame.
 If they fail to do so a fine of .05 per day will be assessed.
 Failure to return books and pay fines by specified dates may result in disciplinary action and having library privileges suspended for a period of time.
 This will be determined by the administration.

 Lunch prices

 Breakfast for students $2.00

+Reduced $ .30

 Breakfast for adults $2.00

-Lunch for students $2.80
+Lunch for students $2.95

 Reduced $ .40

-Lunch for adults $3.40
+Lunch for adults $3.50

 Extra milk or juice $ .45

 Nurse